 www.krollontrack.com*

 In Massachusetts, individuals in the computer forensics field make far greater money than the average pay across all professions in the state.
-In fact, Massachusetts is one of the best paying states for the field of computer forensics, which makes it a hugely lucrative career to pursue.
+In fact, Massachusetts is one of the best paying states for the field of computer forensics.

 According to the United States Department of Labor, Massachusetts has an average state salary of $47,340 across all professions*.
 Computer forensics professions make over double that figure at $84,000 a year**.
 Of course, as with any profession, the pay for computer forensics varies by the specific city you practice in.
 For instance, in Amherst and Worcester the pay is lower than in Springfield.
 The highest pay for computer forensics professions in Massachusetts tends to be in Boston and Cambridge**.